MY PRINCE DOUG WEDDING MEMORIES TO REMEMBER ALWAYS. . .

 ADDING MY FINE ART OF THE DAVENPORT FOUNTAIN TO CREATE A MEMENTO

-FINE ART TOUCH Although the young couple chose text-only invitations and collateral items from another designer, one evening before their ceremony, the bride-to-be went online to find images of the fountain at Duncan Garden.
-This iconic Manito Park garden setting was where the couple planned to exchange vows.
-My website popped up and shared my portrait of it.
+FINE ART TOUCH Although the young couple chose text-only invitations and collateral items from another designer, one evening before their ceremony, the bride-to-be went online looking for images of the Duncan Fountain at Duncan Garden.
+This iconic Manito Park garden setting was where the couple planned to exchange their vows.
+My website popped up and shared my image of it.

 IMAGINATION AND CREATIVITY Nicole reached out to me to for a meeting as she was "enchanted by the artwork."
 When we got together at the Manito's Park Bench Cafe, she shared her wedding invitation and some other collateral items with me.